Loading

 How long does it take a mechanic to replace a power steering pump?

-The process of replacing a power steering pump generally involves several key steps:
+Replacing a power steering pump involves several steps, including:

-• Refilling Fluid: After installation, the power steering fluid is refilled, and the system is bled to remove any air.
+• Refilling the power steering fluid and bleeding the system to remove any air pockets

 With the right tools and a working knowledge of how your vehicle works, it should take between one and three hours to replace the power steering pump.
 Given that replacing the pump can save you hundreds of dollars, it's a great use of your time—but only if you know what you're doing.